hashbhavik/SimonGame/README.md

 # Simon Game

-A simple taken on the famous "Simon" game, built using HTML, CSS and jQuery.
+The famous "Simon" game, built for web using HTML, CSS and jQuery.

 # Rules to play